-Admilson Brites, commonly known as “Juquinha”, is a Brazilian jiu jitsu black belt under Royler Gracie, being one of Gracie Humaitá Academy‘s most accomplished athletes during the 2000’s decade.
+Admilson Brites, commonly known as “Juquinha”, is a Brazilian jiu-jitsu black belt under Royler Gracie, being one of Gracie Humaitá Academy‘s most accomplished athletes during the 2000’s decade, having since created his own association.
 Juquinha is also also revered for his work towards the development of jiu jitsu in Brasília (Brazil’s capital), as well as being recognized for his incredible family tree and its close relationship to grappling, with big names of this martial art such as grandmaster Geny Rebello (uncle), Armando Wriedt (uncle), Cirillo Azevedo (cousin) and Ailson Brites (brother).

 Full Name: Admilson Rosa Brites

 Nickname: “Juquinha”, meaning “Small Juca” in Portuguese.
 The name started through his cousin (and coach) Cirillo Azevedo who named Admilson after a cartoon character named “Juca Bala” (in English named Motormouse after the Hanna & Barbera show: Motormouse and Autocat).
 Admilson Brites was very small and fast, usually ending his matches quickly, so Cirillo nicknamed him after the speedy mouse.

 - Pan American Champion (2002 Master, 2008 Senior 2)